zeroc-ice/ice/csharp/README.md

 python allTests.py --dotnetcore
 ```

-If you build the test against a different target framework you must use
+If you want to run the test with .NET 5.0 you must use `--framework` option
-`--framework` option with the corresponding target framework.
+with `net5.0` target framework.

-For example to run test build against .NET Framework 4.6.2:
+For example:

 ```
-python allTests.py --framework=net462
+python allTests.py --framework=net5.0
 ```

 And to run test build against .NET Core 3.1: